nicksstapleton/blog/_posts/2021-01-02-spurgeon-on-prayer.md

 ---
 title: Spurgeon on Prayer
-excerpt: 'We may be certain that whatever God has made prominent in his Word, he intended to be conspicuous in our lives."'
+excerpt: We may be certain that whatever God has made prominent in his Word, he intended to be conspicuous in our lives.
 header:
   teaser: "/assets/images/jesuspraying.jpg"
+  image: ''
 tags:
 - Quote
 - Prayer